-- Direct Material Cost: Materials that are used in the production of the finished goods inventory.
+- Direct Material Cost: The production of the finished goods inventory utilizes materials.

 - Direct Labor Cost: Factory labor cost involved in the manufacturing of the product.

-- Variable Manufacturing Overhead: The cost involved in operating the manufacturing unit or facility such as electricity for manufacturing machinery, supplies, etc. The cost varies according to the volume of production.
+- Variable Manufacturing Overhead: The cost of operating the manufacturing unit or facility, such as electricity for manufacturing machinery, supplies, etc. The cost varies according to the volume of production.

-- Fixed Manufacturing Overhead: The cost involved in operating the manufacturing unit that does vary with the volume of production like rent of the premises, insurance premium, etc.
+- Fixed Manufacturing Overhead: The cost involved in operating the manufacturing unit that does vary with the production volume like rent of the premises, insurance premium, etc.